Non-perturbative macroscopic theory of interfaces with discontinuous dielectric constant: Applications: photoemission and surface quantum well

 Figure \ref{fig:QW_states_W} shows the dependence of electron energy levels (blue lines) on the surface parameter $W$ for various values of $\varepsilon_1$.
 Horizontal dashed lines show energy levels $E_{n}^\infty$ in the symmetric QW, orange lines -- energy levels $E_n = V - \mathcal{R}_2/n^2$.
 One can see that even without dielectric confinement for $\varepsilon_1=\varepsilon_2=1$ (Fig.~\ref{fig:QW_states_W}(a)) the energy levels $E_{n}^W$ in a QW can be dramatically modified by the presence of the surface short-range potential $W\delta(z)$.
 The dielectric confinement with $\varepsilon_1 >\varepsilon_2$ (Fig.~\ref{fig:QW_states_W}(b,\,c,\,d)) has an additional effect of mixing the $E_{n}^W$ QW states with the $E_n$ states in the attractive potential $U_{\rm self}(z)$.

 Figure \ref{fig:QW_states} shows the dependence of electron energy levels on the value of $\varepsilon_1$ for various values of the surface parameter $W$.
 The energy levels in the quantum well are shown by blue lines, while the orange lines show the energies $E_n = V - \mathcal{R}_2/n^2$.
 Horizontal dashed lines show energy levels $E_{n}^\infty$.
+Blue lines are plotted as a contour plot $\psi(-a) = 0$ on the plane $(\varepsilon_1, E)$, employing the adaptive sampling method to enhance numerical performance.

 As discussed above, the case of $W \to \pm \infty$ (Fig.~\ref{fig:QW_states}(a)) corresponds to the Dirichlet boundary conditions $\psi_1(0)=\psi_2(0)=0$.
 Correspondingly, the two electron states $E_{n=1,2}^{\rm QW}$ are fully localized in the QW while the $E_n$ states are localized in the attractive potential $U_{\rm self}(z)$ in the dielectric.
 The dielectric confinement with $\varepsilon_1 \ne \varepsilon_2$ weakly affects the energies $E_{n=1,2}^{\rm QW} \approx E_{n=1,2}^\infty$ by shifting them up.
 However, for the finite values of $W$ allowing the electron tunneling under the barrier, the resulting energy states are superposition states of the electron in the quantum well and in the attractive potential $U_{\rm self}(z)$ in the dielectric.
 It is worth noting that in this case the dramatic modification of the energy spectrum takes place already for $\varepsilon_1<2$, and that the potential $U_{\rm self}(z)$ cannot be considered as a perturbation.